Blaster Master: Blasting Again: Plot

 In Blaster Master, Jason first encountered the Lightning Beings and their leader at the time, the Plutonium Boss.
 With the help of Eve and Sophia 3rd, the Plutonium Boss' plans were eliminated.
-However, the threat of the Lightning Beings continued and Jason spent the next many years defeating them time and time again.
-Eventually, in between missions and prowling the underground keeping monsters at bay, Jason and Eve formed a family with their two children, Roddy and Elfie.
+However, the threat of the Lightning Beings persisted and Jason spent the next many years defeating them time and time again.
+Eventually, in between missions and prowling the underground keeping monsters at bay, Jason and Eve bore two children, Roddy and Elfie.

-It was a sad day when Eve died.
-Several years later, Jason met an untimely death at the hands of Lightning Beings.
-Five years after the death of Eve, the Earth is plagued by geological phenomenon.
+Several years after Eve's subsequent death, Jason met an untimely death at the hands of Lightning Beings.
+Five years after the death of Eve, the Earth is plagued by a mysterious geological phenomenon and natural disasters.
 Having rebuilt Sophia 4th into Sophia J-7 (to honor the name of their father, Jason), Roddy and Elfie take up the mantle of Earth's protectors at a very young age.

 A suspicious bout of activity from the Lightning Beings prompts Roddy and Elfie to investigate.
 As Roddy takes Sophia underground to battle his foes, he learns that someone has resurrected the power of the Plutonium Boss and that the sequences of events are connected to the alien heritage of the siblings' mother.

-Ironically, the vast majority of the backstory of Blasting Again isn't present in any of the previous games and is instead found in the novelization.

 Development

 Although the game is a sequel to the original Blaster Master for the NES, the writers of Blasting Again used elements from the Worlds of Power novelization of Blaster Master in the game's storyline.
 Particularly, the character of Eve, an original character from the novel who was not in the NES game, was introduced in Blasting Again as the wife of Jason and the mother of Roddy and Elfie.
-The novel's author, Peter Lerangis, felt "honored" for the privilege.
+The game was initially meant to be published in North America by Sunsoft on November 7, 2000, before Crave Entertainment eventually released the game the following year on November 21, 2001.